Vendiel/daresay-a11y/posts/controls-accessible-name.md

 ---
 id: controls-accessible-name
-title: Controls with a visible label (either as text or image) must have a matching accessible name
+title: Controls with a visible label (as text or image) must have a matching accessible name
 tags:
   - Controls
   - Buttons